The drive side of a bottom bracket is screwed in by hand.

 46 mm Pressfit PF30, BB386 Evo, BBright

-The various types with the same diameter differ in shell width.
-If you have set the appropriate filters, the selection will be reduced accordingly.
+The different installation types with the same diameter differ in shell width.
+If you filter by width first, the selection of bottom bracket standards is automatically reduced.

-The “axle type” filter lets you narrow down the selection of bottom brackets according to crank compatibility.
-You have the option of measuring your crank yourself or obtaining the parameters from the data sheet or the item’s description.
-We can sort axle types into two groups: systems where the axle is part of the crank (often: two-piece cranks) and systems where the crank axle is part of the bottom bracket.
-There is not a bottom bracket for every crank and frame combination.
-In some cases, however, bottom brackets can themselves act as adapters to mediate between systems or can be installed with the help of adapters.
+You can either measure your crank axle (or spindle) yourself or find the relevant specifications in the data sheet or product description.
+We can divide axle types into two groups: systems where the spindle is part of the crank and permanently attached to one of the crank arms, and systems where the crank spindle is part of the bottom bracket.
+Unfortunately, there is not a compatible bottom bracket for every crank and frame combination.
+With some frames, this limits your choice of cranks.

-On most cranks on high-quality bikes, the axle is firmly connected to a crank arm.
-The dimensions from the shop filters and in the data sheet usually correspond to the diameter of the axle, which you can measure with a caliper at the point where it would rest in the bottom bracket.
-Alternatively, you can also measure the inner diameter of the bottom bracket – i.e. the hole through which the crank axle is inserted.
+On most cranksets found on high-quality bikes, the crank spindle is permanently attached to one crank arm.
+The measurements listed in the shop filters (axle type) and in the data sheet usually refer to the outer diameter of the crank spindle, which you can measure with calipers at the point where it would sit inside the bearing.
+Alternatively, you can measure the inner diameter of the bearing — in other words, the hole through which the crank spindle is inserted.
 The following systems are currently available:

 System